TAP JAZZ CONTEMPORARY HIP HOP BALLET

 Mandy Roberts, the Director of Impact, teaches most of the tap classes.
 We study the Ballet Australasia Limited syllabus and exams are generally held in August of each year.
 Exams are not compulsory but learning the syllabus work is of great benefit to the students.
 The BAL syllabus teaches excellent rhythm and we believe is one of the best tap syllabi available, especially for younger students.
 Once the exams have been sat each year the rest of the year is spent working on routines for our major variety show held in December.

-There is also an Adult Tap class taught by Kira Josephson.
+There is also an Adult Tap class, taught by Mandy Robert.
 This class is a great way of keeping fit and meeting new people.
 The class is for beginner tappers and focusses on basic technique and rhythm.
 The class is all about having fun!

 We also offer an Open Tap class.
 This class is a regular class for experienced tappers, with a focus on extending skills and learning routines for the two concerts held throughout the year.